hyperion-project/hyperion.ng/docs/docs/en/json/Control.md

 # Control
 You can control Hyperion by sending specific JSON messages.
-Or get a image and led colors stream of the current active source priority.

 ::: tip
-The `tan` property is supported, but omitted.
+The `tan` property is supported in these calls, but omitted for brevity.
 :::

 [[toc]]